goeiebook/creativelab/README.md

 ---

 Winter was finally coming to a close.
 The snow began to melt.
 When snow melts it leaves a distinctive aftermath.
 Piles of gravel, salt, and soggy cigarette butts.
-Like glacial till; with snowplow scars and single wet mittens.
+Like glacial till.
+Snowplow scars and single wet mittens.

 In a pile of detritus I found a rubber ball.
 I picked it up.
 Solid rubber, white, with a grey splotch.
 A lot of bounce.
 A dog toy.
 I put it in my pocket.
 While walking, I thought to [tweet about the ball](https://twitter.com/goeiebook/status/709378927219728384).
-And I formed a plan to carry the ball with me at all times.
-Because if you carry a thing like this with you at all times, you're bound to discover something new.
+And formed a plan to carry the ball with me at all times.
+Because by carrying something like this at all times you're bound to discover something new.

 ---

 Checking analytics is addictive.
-Especially when there is more signal than noise.
+Especially when more signal than noise.
 [The alternative is less fun.][bansky].
 For now I was king of the #creativelab5 hashtag.
-I watched the live feed relish, comparing the the submissions of other applicants to mine.
+I watched the live feed with relish, comparing the the submissions of other applicants to mine.
 They were bland, like mine; but none were broken, like mine.
 And none had the Techno Crab stamp.
 Then up pops [this masterpiece](https://www.creativelab5.com/s/pnMGi5).

 ![the both submission][both]

 I darkened.
-Such excellent presentation, casual phrasing, and three images showing the design process.
+Such excellent presentation, casual phrasing, and three images demonstrating aspects of design.
 All the other submissions look pale.

 Stay cool, Abrie.
 You can learn a lot from guys like this.

 Immediately open up the site and look deeper.
 How did Both make this thing?
 The Techno Crab mode unlocks additional tools: a pen tool, gradients, stroke control.
 But they are difficult to use.
 The anchor tool doesn't seem to work.
-The vertex manipulators are tiny and aggravating.
+The tiny vertex manipulators are aggravating.
 The play bar disappears at inconvienent times, then reappears at an even more inconvienient time.
-The pen is tool is terrible, and heavy CPU usage causes my Macbook's fan to whine.
+The pen tool is terrible.
+Heavy CPU usage causes my Macbook's fan to whine.
 But apparently none of these issues held Both back.

-The Chrome Dev console remembers everything you enter, including mistakes and typos.
-At first this is helpful, but soon it becomes pollution.
-Annoyed by this, I begin to searching Chrome's menus for a remedy.
+The [Chrome Dev Console](https://developer.chrome.com/devtools/docs/console) remembers everything you enter, including mistakes and typos.
+At first this is helpful, but soon becomes pollution.
+Annoyed, I search Chrome's menus for a remedy.
 And, as it turns out, the remedy is non-trivial.
-But in the process I stumble onto the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage).
+But in the process I stumble onto the [Resources Panel](https://developers.google.com/web/tools/chrome-devtools/iterate/manage-data/), which has an entry named [Local Storage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage, and within that is an interesting string.

 ![local storage editor][localstorage]

-Pretty-printing the contents of 'boardStates' reveals interesting information.
-A JSON data structure, and the nomenclature suggests animation.
+Pretty-printing the contents of 'boardStates' reveals a JSON data structure, with nomenclature suggesting animation.
 For example, [this](https://github.com/goeiebook/creativelab/blob/master/json/defaultBoardStates.json) is the default page.

 The 'shapes' key is where the important details are.
 Keyframes, stroke and fill parameters, point coordinates, and things called 'handles'.
 This is quite exciting.
 Perhaps there is a way to create an animation using tools other than those provided by the site.